- Summer Tomato - http://summertomato.com -

 1. Mindfulness, not calories, is the key

 Not to be a buzzkill, but if calorie counting is working for you it probably isn’t because you are a math whiz (more on this later).
-Simply knowing that you’ll be recording your actions is enough to entice most people make better choices, whether we realize it or not.
+Simply knowing that you’ll be recording your actions is enough to entice most people to make better choices, whether we realize it or not.
 Calorie counting certainly provides this, and is likely the reason so many people swear by it.
 But you get this benefit and more from keeping a food journal instead.

 2. Calorie data are inaccurate